Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

 #### Design
 The overall design for this website is simple but effective for the websites goals.
 The homepage instantly highlights a weclome message to a new user to join or for existing users to log in.
 Underneath that there is a carousel which slowly rotates through the brand of cooking utensils, upon clicking on an image the user is redirected to the utensils page which has greater information.

-If the user wants to access the library of dishes to make they need to either log in or register.
+If the user wants to access the library of dishes, they either need to log in or register.
 Once they do this they will get access to their profile, the sites recipies from other users and they will be able to add/update/delete their own recipes and dishes on the website.

 Throughout the website each form/table or center piece for that page is highlighted by a card panal which focuses the users attention.
 This provides for a good contrast between the background image and for a better user experience.